13 Baked Dog Treats That Are Healthier Than Most Store-Bought Bags

 How To Make Your Dog’s New Favorite Thing

-Mix the peanut butter, yogurt, and honey in a bowl until smooth.
-Fold in the flour until a thick dough forms — it should feel like soft cookie dough.
+Mix the peanut butter, yogurt and honey in a bowl until well combined.
+Add the flour and mix with a large spoon or spatula until it forms a thick dough, like a soft cookie dough.
 Roll the dough into 1-inch balls between your palms.
-Place them on a parchment-lined baking sheet and freeze for a minimum of 2 hours.
+Place on a parchment-lined baking sheet and freeze for at least 2 hours.

 That’s genuinely it.

-My cousin makes a double batch every Sunday.
-Her border collie loses her mind waiting by the freezer.
-I completely get it.
+My cousin always makes a double batch every Sunday, so that her border collie has something to wait by the freezer for.

-These work great alongside other no bake dog treats if you want a whole freezer stash going.
+These are great to make with other no bake dog treats if you want a freezer full of these.

 Prep Time: 10 mins | Freeze Time: 2 hours | Serving Size: ~30 balls